ajanicij/goduckgo/CONTRIBUTING.md

 --------------------------------------

 - Firstly, please make sure the bug is related to the **GoDuckGo** package.
-If this bug is about the DuckDuckGo API, or the relevancy ofthe  search results, please visit DuckDuckGo's feedback page at <https://duckduckgo.com/feedback>.
+If this bug is about the DuckDuckGo API, or the relevancy of the search results, please visit DuckDuckGo's feedback page at <https://duckduckgo.com/feedback>.

 - Check the **GoDuckGo** [issues](https://github.com/ajanicij/goduckgo/issues) to see if an issue already exists for the given bug or suggestion:
   - If one doesn't exist, create a GitHub issue in the **GoDuckGo** repository:
-    - Clearly describe the bug/improvemnt, including steps to reproduce when it is a bug.
+    - Clearly describe the bug/improvement, including steps to reproduce when it is a bug.
   - If one already exists, please add any additional comments you have regarding the matter.

 If you're submitting a **pull request** (bugfix/addition):